suomenlinna bunkers - Suomenlinna Sea Fortress in Helsinki, Finland

 The southern end of Suomenlinna is nearly a mile away from the ferry dock, so only the most ambitious visitors make it this far.
 It’s a shame for those who don’t, but it’s a nice bit of solitude for those who take the walk.
 The shore is lined with cliffs and battlements.

-suomenlinna sea wall 700x467 - Suomenlinna Sea Fortress in Helsinki, Finland
+suomenlinna sea wall 700x467

 Or perhaps more culturally appropriate, Angry Birds.

-I explored the outer walls of the sea fortress for a while, helped some other visitors take photos, then began the long walk back to the ferry terminal.
+I explored the outer walls of the sea fortress for a while, helped some other visitors take photos, and then began the long walk back to the ferry terminal.

-suomenlinna kings gate 700x933 - Suomenlinna Sea Fortress in Helsinki, Finland
+suomenlinna kings gate 700x933

 As I approached, I remembered the brewery.
-Initially, it appeared to be closed, but as I approached, I realized it was only the outside beer garden that was shuttered for the season.
+Initially, it appeared to be closed, but as I approached, I realized only the outside beer garden was shuttered for the season.
 The inside of the building housed the brewery and a restaurant.
 I rewarded myself for the walk with a couple of beers, then got on the ferry back to Helsinki.

-helsinki ferris wheel 700x467 - Suomenlinna Sea Fortress in Helsinki, Finland
+helsinki ferris wheel 700x467

 Suomenlinna was one of the highlights of my visit to Helsinki.
-It’s a nice trip outside of the city, yet not too far away, and it’s a great place to see local history.
+It’s a nice trip outside the city, yet not too far away, and it’s a great place to see local history.
 Given that the Helsinki city center is fairly small, if you’re visiting for more than a couple of days, I highly recommend taking the ferry & checking it out if the weather is nice.

 Interested in seeing more of Helsinki?
 Check out these tours:

-exploring the suomenlinna sea fortress in helsinki finland 491x1000 - Suomenlinna Sea Fortress in Helsinki, Finland
+exploring the suomenlinna sea fortress in helsinki finland 491x1000

 What do you think?
 Add a comment!